guicalmeida/voxy_challenge/README.md

 ---------------

 To start the project, you can start both Angular and the node server in parallel with the command `npm run start-platform`.
 Or, if you prefer, you can start both independently with `npm run start-app` and `npm run start-server`.

+You can also test it with `ng test`.